 The Library upholds the principle of intellectual freedom and supports the rights of individuals to read, speak, view and exchange differing points of view on any subject.
-To accomplish this, the Library may present controversial programs in order to ensure public access to all sides of an issue.
+To accomplish this, the Library may present controversial programs that provide public access to diverse perspectives on an issue.

-In addition to our own programs and events, we also partner with individuals and groups for programs and events that expand opportunities for learning, conversation, entertainment, and growth.
+In addition to our own events, we also partner with individuals and groups to offer programs and events.

 If you are interested in offering a program, read on to learn more about our program guidelines, and next steps for partnering with the Library.